haripo/HoppingGA/README.md

 ## Genetic Algorithm

 A gene is implemented as an integer array.
-Its (2n)-th element represents stretch speed of the model's arm, and (2n+1)-th element represents stretch speed of him/her leg.
+Its (2n)-th elements represent stretch speed of the model's arm, and (2n+1)-th elements represent stretch speed of its leg.
-I defined fitness as how long the model stands + how far the model moves.
+Fitness is defined as how long the model stands and how far the model moves.

 - gene length = 300